scott-griffiths/bitformat/doc/fields.rst

     It must either be a valid Python identifier (a string that could be used as a variable name) or the empty string ``''``.

     ``value``: A value can be supplied for the ``Dtype`` - this should be something suitable for the type, for example you can't give the value of ``2`` to a ``bool``, or ``123xyz`` to a ``hex`` dtype.
-    Note that if a value has already been given as part of the `dtype` parameter it shouldn't be specified here as well.
     If a `value` is given then the `const` parameter will default to `True`.

-    ``items``: An array of items of the same type can be specified by setting `items` to be greater than one.
+    ``items``: An array of items of the same dtype can be specified by setting `items` to be greater than one.

-    ``const``: By default fields do not have a single set value - they are deduced by parsing a binary input.
+    ``const``: By default fields do not have a single set value - the value is deduced by parsing a binary input.
     You can declare that a field is a constant bit literal by setting `const` to `True` - this means that it won't need its value set when building, and will require its value present when parsing.
-    You cannot set `const` to `True` when creating a field unless you also provide a value.
+    You can only set `const` to `True` when creating a field if you also provide a value.

     .. classmethod:: frombits(bits: Bits | str | bytes | bytearray) -> Field